jeanfranc0/CuscoBID/README.md

 - **Join Data**

   Copy all the images of the folders to a new folder (where we will leave all the images), we recommend the name of "dataset_cus".

+- **Split Train and Test**

+  We created N folders and randomdly split the dataset in train and test.
+Run script

+  python split_dataset.py ~/Path-to-original-dataset/ nsplits perc_train ~/Path-to-output-dataset/

+  Where:

+    - ~/Path-to-original-dataset/ : Directory of input images(dataset_cus)

+    - nsplits : Number of folders splits

+    - perc_train : Percentage of train samples

+    - ~/Path-to-output-dataset/ : Output path